kaklakariada/aws-ec2-controller/README.md

 Creating an account on the login page fails with message `SignUp is not permitted for this user pool`.

 Registering of new users is deactivated for the Cognito user pool.
 You can change this by setting `allowAdminCreateUserOnly` to `false` in `cognito.ts`.

+#### Loading instances sometimes takes up to 10s

+The backend uses Java Lambdas which need some time for initialization when inactive for araound 15 minutes (cold start).

+Solution: rewrite Lambda code e.g. in TypeScript.